smartSenseSolutions/edc-chat-application/deployment/README.md

 ### **Troubleshooting**

+#### Issue related to database migration or start with fresh data
-1. For troubleshooting, remove the `postgres_data` folder from the root path of the code.
+1. remove the `postgres_data` folder from the root path of the code.
 2. Once removal is done, execute the below command.
     ```bash
    docker-compose down -v